Deep Koopman-layered Model with Universal Property Based on Toeplitz Matrices: Generalization bound

 We can see that the complexity of the model depends exponentially on both $N$ and $J$.
+We use the Rademacher complexity to derive Proposition~\ref{prop:generalization}.
+For this purpose, we regard the model~\eqref{eq:model_flows} as a function in an RKHS.
+See Appendix~\ref{ap:generalization_details} for more details.

-Combining Lemma 4.2 in~\citet{mohri18} and Lemma~\ref{lem:rademacher}, we can derive Proposition~\ref{prop:generalization}. \begin{remark} The exponential dependence of the generalization bound on the number of layers is also typical for standard neural networks~\citep{neyshabur15,bartlett17,golowich18,hashimoto23}. \end{remark} \begin{remark} Based on Proposition~\ref{prop:generalization}, we can control the generalization error by adding a regularization term to the loss function to make $\Vert \mr{e}^{\mathbf{L}_1}\Vert\cdots \Vert\mr{e}^{\mathbf{L}_J}\Vert$ smaller. \end{remark}
+\begin{remark} The exponential dependence of the generalization bound on the number of layers is also typical for standard neural networks~\citep{neyshabur15,bartlett17,golowich18,hashimoto23}. \end{remark} \begin{remark} Based on Proposition~\ref{prop:generalization}, we can control the generalization error by adding a regularization term to the loss function to make $\Vert \mr{e}^{\mathbf{L}_1}\Vert\cdots \Vert\mr{e}^{\mathbf{L}_J}\Vert$ smaller.
+We note that $\Vert \mr{e}^{\mathbf{L}_j}\Vert$ is expected to be bounded with respect to $N$ since the corresponding Koopman operator is bounded in our setting.
+See Appendix~\ref{ap:boundedness} for more details. \end{remark}